FordPipatkittikul/Identifyme/README.md

 link: https://fordpipatkittikul.github.io/Identifyme/

 ## Overview
 Identifyme is a full-stack web application that allows user to input imageURL and it will locate face location & show top 4 recognition of that image.
-It will increment your rank each time you input image so Let's go!!!!. face-detection frontend handles Imagelink, calculate face location, display top 4 recognition of image with a clean User Interface and API integration with the backend.
+It will increment your rank each time you insert image. face-detection frontend handles Imagelink, calculate face location, display top 4 recognition of image with a clean User Interface and API integration with the backend.
 Data that used to calculate face location & top 4 recognition is done in the backend is being done by using **clarifai api** [face detection model](https://clarifai.com/clarifai/main/models/face-detection) and [general image recognition](https://clarifai.com/clarifai/main/models/general-image-recognition). **Big thanks to clarifai api**.